acherm/acherm.github.io/_posts/2023-09-30-GPTsChessEloRatingLegalMoves.md

 A first natural question is to assess the Elo rating of GPTs.
 Beforehand and hence a pre-requisite question is to assess the ability of GPTs to play legal moves.
 After all, playing illegal moves in practical chess settings has the consequence of losing games and decreasing your Elo rating!

 A general issue with all these experiments I've read on X/Twitter, including mine, is that we're not sure about the generalization of results.
-Most of experiments have been done on specific GPTs, with specific prompts, against specific engines, with only a few games.
+Most of the experiments have been done on specific GPTs, with specific prompts, against specific engines, with only a few games.
 For instance, "Reports of illegal moves are pretty common so I find this hard to swallow, Wondering about your methods and sample size." https://twitter.com/GaryMarcus/status/1704112674932502767

 Hence, there is an opportunity to automate the experiments (e.g., for synthesizing games of GPTs) and then expand the set of experiments.